soniayhzhang/soniayhzhang.github.io/README.md

 2018.01.28
 Week 2: Animal Behaviour and Ethology

-# Reading Response
-# De Waal 1999: Anthropomorphism and Anthropodenial: Consistency in Our Thinking about Humans and Other Animals
+# Reading Response to De Waal 1999: Anthropomorphism and Anthropodenial: Consistency in Our Thinking about Humans and Other Animals

 De Waal puts our desire for understanding animals into two extremities, anthropodenial and anthropomorphism.
 While the former makes interspecies comprehension an impossible inquiry, the later is commonly accused of generating false understandings.
 As interaction designers for animals, it is crucial to seek a space in between and to think about how we can recognise the differences between humans and animals while still maintain our bonds with them.